Improve Vision (Seeing the Ball) of the Beginning Hitter

 Improve Vision Drill 2 – “No Look” Drill

-Here we see the young hitter hitting off the tee.
-After swinging, he keeps his head steady and eyes on the point of contact for a few seconds.
+Use a batting tee.
+After hitting the ball, the hitter keeps their head steady and eyes focused on the point of contact for a few seconds – no looking up!

 This simple drill helps builds good hitting habits.